-Qatar profile - Media - BBC News
+Qatar profile

 Radio

-- Qatar Broadcasting Service (QBS) - state-run, programmes in Arabic, English, French, Urdu
+- Qatar Media Corporation (QMC) - state-run, programming in Arabic, English, French, Urdu

 News agency/internet

-- Qatar News Agency - state-run, English-language pages
+- Qatar News Agency - state-run, in English

-- Doha News - news website, in English
+- Qatar Day - portal, in English